VHAINNOVATIONS/ASRCM/docs/devguide.md

 *   Attachmate Reflection
 *   InterSystems Cache Cube

+Git will need to be installed on the computer, if it is not already installed, to retrieve the VistA KIDS Host file.

+*For VA development projects:*

-For VA development projects: GFEs will already come with Reflection already installed.
+*   GFEs will already come with Reflection already installed.
 For Cache Cube, contact your OI&T office for instructions to obtain and install the latest licensed version of Cache for your GFE's operating system.

-Git will need to be installed on the computer, if it is not already installed, to retrieve the VistA KIDS Host file.

-For VA development projects: Aside from acquiring a VistA development server and VistA and Cache developer accounts for that database, you will also need to have Forum access and be added as a Surgery package developer in Forum by a current Surgery package developer.
+*   Aside from acquiring a VistA development server and VistA and Cache developer accounts for that database, you will also need to have Forum access and be added as a Surgery package developer in Forum by a current Surgery package developer.

 ### Obtaining the Source Code and Dependencies